…and the Kong who was King

 My hubby was hired by a CPA firm in Burien who had a client that needed an auditor.
 So they sent him out to do the job and thus began a seven year run with a different Japanese invader: Donkey Kong.
 While many think of Nintendo as a behemoth company, when Donkey Kong was first being sold into the US market they had six employees: two Seattle based salesmen, the company president, a couple of Japanese developer/engineers, and one American to make the build’s happen.

-It was in 1982, after Donkey Kong’s popularity skyrocketed (and made the two US salesmen millionaires) that Gene was hired as the company’s US controller.
+It was in 1982, after Donkey Kong’s popularity skyrocketed (and made the two US salesmen millionaires) that the hubby was hired as the company’s US controller.
 Those were crazy days with incredible long hours but also a real sense of family within the fledgling company.

 We hosted an April Fool’s day party several years the theme of which was bad jokes and to play video games.
 We even brought in full size arcade games (borrowed from Nintendo) for the attendees to enjoy.